 The Shelf Life Of Soy Sauce

 If you have an unopened bottle of soy sauce, its lifespan is pretty much indefinite.
-However, to ensure the best quality for your dishes, use the soy sauce within 3 years.
+However, to ensure the best quality for your dishes, use soy sauce within three years.

-Once you have opened up your soy sauce, it should be good to go for a year or 2.
+Once you have opened up your soy sauce, it should be good to go for a year or two.

-Remember: fresh soy sauce is in better quality taste-wise and flavor-wise than one stored for 3 years.
+Remember: fresh soy sauce is of better quality taste-wise and flavor-wise than one stored for three years.

 Soy sauce is one of the more durable and long-lasting foods out there.
 But remember to store it in a dark, cool place with an airtight seal to keep it at its best.

 The fermented soybeans, wheat, and high sodium content create the salty liquid condiment so many love.
-So do enjoy your soy sauce but don’t forget to keep an eye out for any possible spoilage that may have made its way into the bottle.
+So do enjoy your soy sauce but don’t forget to watch for any possible spoilage that may have made its way into the bottle.